 Background

-In this section, you should explore and expand the background to the problem.

-For example, have others already done work in this area?
-What did they find?
-How could that help you in your project, or not?

-This section would usually include a review of relevant literature and any similar products, and to allow the project to be placed within its wider context, whether that be the scientific, technical, commercial, social, or ethical context.

-You can also consider whether you need to / want to engage with end users, to understand more about the / their problem too.

-Ultimately, you should be seeking to demonstrate an excellent working knowledge of the problem domain and to synthesize the outcomes of what you have found so that you can align those with aims, objectives, and/or requirements of your project.

-As many as 55% of all adult citizens of the U.S.A spent time outdoors gardening, and another 20% were reportedly contemplating doing the same during the early months of the COVID-19 pandemic [].
-With around 20 million first-time adopters of the hobby in 2020 alone [], growing food and other ornamental plants at home was turning into the new norm, with a variety of herbs, vegetables, and fruits at the top of many gardeners’ lists.
-Miracle-Gro [x] determined that the main reasons the newly started greenkeepers decided to turn to this vocation was to have access to fresh food and reduce stress, with as close as 49% of the gardeners also wanting to experience a sense of accomplishment.
+As many as 55% of all adult citizens of the U.S.A spent time outdoors gardening, and another 20% were reportedly contemplating doing the same during the early months of the COVID-19 pandemic [4].
+With around 20 million first-time adopters of the hobby in 2020 alone [5], growing food and other ornamental plants at home was turning into the new norm, with a variety of herbs, vegetables, and fruits at the top of many gardeners’ lists.
+Miracle-Gro determined that the main reasons the newly started greenkeepers decided to turn to this vocation was to have access to fresh food and reduce stress, with as close as 49% of the gardeners also wanting to experience a sense of accomplishment [4].

 Though it is often seen as a barrierless pastime which anyone can take on regardless of physical limitations, access to land or previous experience, forums such as Reddit, and media outlets the like of Alabama NewsCentre were flooded with questions regarding everything from growing vegetables, to landscaping and even pest control.
-This reflected the existing skill gap which newcomers would have to overcome, and had already proven in the past to result in moderately high rates of abandonment of the hobby, mirrored by the endless posts in gardening oriented discussion websites [x].
+This reflected the existing skill gap which newcomers would have to overcome, and had already proven in the past to result in moderately high rates of abandonment of the hobby, mirrored by the endless posts in gardening oriented discussion websites [6].

 Consequently, problems often arise when technicality is accepted without a full understanding, and even more so when there is a lack of knowledge of the available variety of crops that can be grown, and an ignorance towards the identification and control of weeds/pests.